JuliaHeleneW/Flix/README.md

 ### Notes
 Challenges I encountered were that my app was stuck in the loading screen, because I forgot to specify the module.
 The error was fixed by said specifying the module.
 Another challenge was that I had accidentally created an outlet for the synopsis label twice and none for the title label.
 Recreating the title label fixed the problem.
+Auto layout also had its challenges, mostly due to not being completely sure what which constraint does, but the result was worth the challenge.